 When taking this approach, there are multiple factors to consider -should the script be run multiple times or only once?
 What is the sequence of steps to be executed via user data?
 What is the size of the user data script?
-I covered them separately –Working with AWS EC2 user data and Terraform.
+I covered them separately –Working with Amazon EC2 user data and Terraform.

 I could achieve this objective in two ways if the underlying instance were running Windows.
 Install the AWS.Tools module for PowerShell or install the AWS CLI.
 I have two separate notes on them that you may find useful.
 Install AWS.Tools module.
 OR Install AWS CLI.